karafka/karafka/README.md

 ## How does it work

-Karafka provides a higher-level abstraction than raw Kafka Ruby drivers like Kafka-Ruby and Poseidon.
-Instead of focusing on a single topic consumption, it provides developers with set of tools that are dedicated for bulding multi-topic applications similary to how Rails applications are being built.
+Karafka provides a higher-level abstraction than raw Kafka Ruby drivers, such as Kafka-Ruby and Poseidon.
+Instead of focusing on  single topic consumption, it provides developers with a set of tools that are dedicated for bulding multi-topic applications similarly to how Rails applications are being built.

 ## Support